Kintyre/shinnecock-splunk-app/README.md

 ## Collecting speedtest data

 There are two supported methods for collecting speedtest data.
-Speedtest data can be collected from ether the Speedtest Add-on or via a standalone agent.
+Speedtest data can be collected from either the Speedtest Add-on or via a standalone agent.
 If your Splunk ecosystem is already well defined and the endpoints you'd like to collect network performance data from already have universal forwarders managed via deployment server, then using the add-on is advised.
 However, if you are looking to collect bandwidth metrics from embedded devices or a fleet of remote laptops not part of